What is click fraud / How do click bots work?

 That makes it more difficult for marketers and publishers to analyze their campaigns, create actionable audience segments or accurately report ROI to their advertisers.

-This has major costs for businesses: A study by the University of Baltimore estimated that bot-driven ad fraud alone cost company more than $35 billion in 2020.
+This has major costs for businesses: A study by the University of Baltimore estimated that bot-driven ad fraud alone cost companies more than $35 billion in 2020.
 So publishers and marketers need to understand click fraud, identify the signs of click fraud, and learn how to minimize the impact of click fraud on their marketing efforts.

 What is click fraud?
 How do click bots work?